marinspira/api-traffic-analyzer/README.md

 ### Usage

-1. Import and apply the middleware in your Express app or router:
+1. Import and apply the middleware in your `index.js` file in your Express.js app or router:

 ```bash
 import express from 'express';